Kayli/logspub/philosophy-people.md

   inherent ambiguities of sign interpretations

-## lecture 22: dewey's american naturalism
 ## john dewey 1859-1952

-- dewey
 - americal naturalism
 - esthetics extracted from worker's experience and locked up in a separate places dedicated to art
   - museums, theatres, movies

-## lecture 19: rise of 20th century philosophy - phenomenology

-- edmund husserl 1859-1938
+## edmund husserl 1859-1938

-  - german philosopher and mathematician who established the school of phenomenology
+- german philosopher and mathematician
-  - husserl creates phenomenology
+- established the school of phenomenology
   - science of ideal definitions of objects, pure field of evidence, ideal analysis of experience
   - in order to justify objective reality, as reaction against representationalism
   - ideal objects/perceptions are part of a transcendental ego which determines our experience
 - starts talking about alienation later in his career

 ## lecture 14: kierkegard's critique of reason